natecostello/van_two_point_oh/blog/2022-11-3-starlink/starlink.md

 ### Story Time:

 This method works pretty well until you accidentally drive off with a dish connected.
-We did so in Oregon, the dish got pulled 20 ft up a rocky embankment along the Hood River at which point it anchored itself in some roots.
-The cable let go from the dish and the router and cable trailed the van dragging on a gravel road for another 200 yards.
-The cable was toast, but surprisingly, the dish and router worked fine with a new cable that we happened to have on hand.
-A testament to luck and the product's construction.
+Which we did in Oregon.
+The dish got pulled 20 ft up a rocky embankment along the Hood River at which point it anchored itself in some roots.
+The cable let go from the dish and the router and cable trailed the van dragging down a gravel road for another 200 yards.
+The cable was toast, but surprisingly the dish and router worked fine with a new cable that we had on hand.
+A testament to luck and the product construction.

 ## Phase 1 Storage

-Since we stowed our system while mobile (except one unfortunate time) we needed a storage solution.
+Since we stowed our system while mobile (except that one time) we needed a storage solution.
 Based on some useful facebook groups and subreddits we settled on this [Husky 12 Gal container](https://www.homedepot.com/p/Husky-12-Gal-Professional-Duty-Waterproof-Storage-Container-with-Hinged-Lid-in-Red-248921/313861297) which happens to fit a dish, stand, router, and cable quite well with 1/2" leftover minicell on the interior bottom and sides to give its innards a soft ride.

 That container also functions well as a step for about a week if you are under 175 lbs.
 After that it will no longer function as a step, but will will store a Starlink system fine, but with a cracked lid.